ColleSerre/SchoolArchives/Géographie/Rural Spaces/Fragmentation of Rural Spaces/Fragmentation of Rural Spaces.md

    - Extraction of resources (gas, oil, wood, minerals/metals, coal)

-3.

-   1. Agriculture, which was the main purpose of rural spaces, is getting more and more globalized.
+3. 1.
+Agriculture, which was the main purpose of rural spaces, is getting more and more globalised.
 We no longer eat food that comes from our country if we don't expressly try to.
 Rural spaces are therefore losing their value and they and their governments need to reimagine their way of using these resources.

    2. Due to the lack of jobs in the rural areas, people have relocated to the already-saturated city in hopes to find one.